EuroProofNet/europroofnet.github.io/_pages/WG1/Jan2023/meeting.md

 **Date:** 26-30 January 2023

-**Place:** [Villa Clythia](https://www.caes.cnrs.fr/sejours/la-villa-clythia/), 2754, avenue Henri-Giraud 83600 Fréjus, France
+**Place:** [Villa Clythia](https://www.caes.cnrs.fr/sejours/la-villa-clythia/), 2754 avenue Henri-Giraud 83600 Fréjus, France

 **How to get there?** Villa Clythia is at 3 km from the TGV train station of Saint Raphaël - Valescure, and 60 km from the Nice airport.
-For instance, there are direct trains from Paris Gare de Lyon on January 26: 08:18-13:01, and direct trains to Paris Gare de Lyon on January 30: 15:57-20:42.
+For instance, there is a direct train from Paris Gare de Lyon on January 26 at 08:18 (arrival at 13:01), and a direct train to Paris Gare de Lyon on January 30 at 15:57 (arrival at 20:42).

 <!--A shuttle will be organized from/to the train station on October 15 at 15:30, and from the hotel to Remiremont train station on October 19 at 15:00.
 If you want to take the shuttle, send a mail to [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/)-->